 Community Solar Is Coming to You

-If you’ve been looking to go solar but can’t install panels, or if you want to add solar for energy not covered by your panels, now’s the time.
+If you want to add solar for energy not covered by your panels, now’s the time.
 RevoluSun is partnering with BlueWave to bring community solar to you locally sourced from Westport, MA.
-BlueWave has 9 community solar farms across the state, and there are 18 more in development.
+BlueWave has 9 solar farms across the state, and there are 18 more in development.
 Membership will save you up to 10% on your electric bill every year.
 Enjoy savings and reduce your home’s carbon footprint even if you are unable to put solar on your home or property.
 You are even able to keep your solar share if you move within National Grid territory, or simply end your subscription without a penalty.

-If your utility company is National Grid and you want all the benefits that come with community solar, contact RevoluSun today at 781-348-6496 to sign up for free!
+If your utility company is National Grid and you want all the benefits of community solar, contact RevoluSun at 781-348-6496!